Postdoc @ UC Berkeley, Department of EECS

 How to pronounce my name?

-Interests: information theory / coding theory / polar code / distributed system / group testing / application of algebra, combinatorics, and calculus.
+Interests: information theory / coding theory / polar code / distributed system / group testing / applications of algebra, combinatorics, calculus, and probability theory.

 For meta-comments of my works categorized by topics, see:

 I have once computed, on a supercomputer, the Tutte–Whitney polynomials of Reed–Muller codes of length 64.
 This GitHub repository keeps the source codes, comments, and results.

 (Gave a small talk on distributed matrix multiplication.
 Slides)